 While Bieber sings more than he plays instruments, he still exclusively plays left-handed.
 He has had an extremely lucrative career from 2008 to the present, and though he is less active in the music industry than he once was, he shows no signs of stopping anytime soon.

 11. Mark Knopfler

-Knopfler started playing guitar around 13 after years of exposure to his uncle’s piano and harmonica playing.
+Glasgow, Scotland-born musician Mark Freuder Knopfler is famous for his role in the band the Dire Straits.
+He started playing guitar around 13 after years of exposure to his uncle’s piano and harmonica playing.

 12. Noel Gallagher

-Noel Gallagher is the lead guitarist of the English rock band Oasis and was born in Manchester, England.
+The lead guitarist of the English rock band Oasis, Noel Gallagher was born in Manchester, England.

 While Gallagher plays the guitar right-handed, he is exclusively left-handed for everything else and claims that guitar is the only thing he can do right-handed.

 After a turbulent school career and several dead-end jobs, Gallagher got lucky when he ended up joining a road crew for a friend’s band.
 In 1991, he returned from tour and joined his brother’s band The Rain (eventually renamed to Oasis), taking over as songwriter.